Missions to Mercury

 Once the spacecraft's speed has been slowed sufficiently by these manoeuvres, the MTM will be jettisoned and BepiColombo will be captured by Mercury's gravity in December 2025.

 Flying in a 480 km × 1500 km polar orbit, the MPO's 11 instruments will concentrate on the planet's surface and internal composition.
-The payload will consist of two cameras for high-resolution imaging and a suite of spectrometers designed to reveal the surface composition, search for water ice, and analyse Mercury's exosphere.
+The payload consists of two cameras for high-resolution imaging and a suite of spectrometers designed to reveal the surface composition, search for water ice, and analyse Mercury's exosphere.

 |BepiColombo spacecraft in orbit around Mercury.
 Credit: ESA/ATG medialab|